 You know, prior to that, unemployment had fallen below 4% only five times since the 70s.

-Then of course, break it down demographically.
+And of course, break it down demographically.

-President has brought back manufacturing jobs that were never Ever coming back, like 700,000 of them.
+President has brought back manufacturing jobs that were never, ever coming back, like 700,000 of them.

-You know, it's it's a massive economic turnaround, and the people that have and are benefiting the most are those Americans that were left behind in the Obama years.
+And the people that have and are benefiting the most are those Americans that were left behind in the Obama years.

 Why?

-Because we see millions leaving the food stamp lines and millions leaving the poverty uh roles and now getting jobs and now improving their lives, which is good for everybody.
+Because we see millions leaving the food stamp lines and millions leaving the poverty roles and now getting jobs and now improving their lives, which is good for everybody.

 Business is now thriving.

-Although, you know, I've got to believe in the back of the minds of some of these business people that are thinking, all right, that's good for now.
+It's now become a business-friendly country again, although, you know, I've got to believe in the back of the minds of some of these business people that are thinking, all right, that's good for now.

 What's going to happen if Trump leaves one day?

-We're going to go to the new Green Deal and destroy all industry, all business.
+We're going to go to the new Green Deal and destroy all industry, all business, because that's what they're proposing.

-And I can tell you predictably what's going to happen if that ever occurs.
+And I can tell you predictably what's going to happen if that ever occurs, they're all going to leave.

 Not just California, New York, and New Jersey.